Book Series: IRISH BLUE Author: Sheila Willar Copyright: 2022 Sheila Willar ISBN #: 978-0-9867101-4-8 Book Title: THE CHAPEL Chapter #: 02 - NEW YORK

-Professor Brown hadn’t gotten as far as he had in the world by allowing the likes of young girls such as Erin to make a mockery of him.
-He had more riding on the believability of what he said than the actual truth of it.
-He made a slight head bow to Justin complete with a smile that he had practiced for decades, and turned to address Erin.
+Professor Brown hadn’t gotten as far as he had in the world by allowing the likes Erin to question his integrity.
+He had far more riding on the believability of what he said than the actual truth of it.

-Mrs. Mancinni was almost clapping now with the prospect of an actual fight.
+Astor was almost clapping with the prospect of a fight.
 This is what she lived for.
 Perhaps she would take them all out for dinner later so that she could watch it continue into the evening.

 “Young miss,” began Professor Brown, “Where did you say you graduated from?
 And what research are you referring to?”

-There were snickers around the room as the professor traded knowing glances with other academics who were seated around the table.
-He felt that he was just minutes away from seeing this waif of a girl run from the room in a fit of tears.
+There were snickers around the room as the professor traded knowing glances with other academics at the table.
+He felt that he was just minutes away from sending this waif of a girl, running from the room in a fit of tears.

-She walked to the front of the room and pointed to the slide and showed the dark mould that was evident in the crossbeams due to poor drainage and to the fractures in the stone where the water had seeped into cracks and frozen.
-She carefully told her story, a bit too dramatic at times, but she made it clear that the proposal should require a second look.
+She pointed to the slide that showed the damage and mould on the crossbeams.
+She said it was due to poor drainage and to the fractures in the stone where the water had seeped in and frozen.
+She carefully told her story, a bit too dramatic at times, but she made it clear that the design required a second look.

-Professor Brown was not to be undone, saying that while she made a good case, she lacked the scientific research and documented evidence that was the only grounds upon which such statements could be verified.
-Erin agreed and they both nodded to each other.
+However, Professor Brown was not to be undone, and said that while Erin made a good case, she lacked the science that was the only grounds upon which such statements could be verified.
+Erin nodded and sat down.

-“Fools!” muttered Mrs. A loud enough for everyone to hear.
+“Fools!” she muttered loud enough for everyone to hear.

-Both Erin and Mr. Brown were off the hook, at least until another day.
+At least Erin and Mr. Brown were off the hook until another day.